simrankaurbadan/Caption_generator/Readme.md

 <b>Recommendations</b>

-* The working and application can be varied.
+* The application for same concept can be varied.

 <b>Privacy Statement</b>